 Annually, the LASERS actuary determines the funding requirements needed to meet current and future benefit obligations.
 Actuarial contributions are based on normal cost and amortization of the unfunded accrued liability, which has existed since the System's inception.
 Employers are required to pay the percentage of total payroll equal to the normal cost plus an amount sufficient to amortize the unfunded accrued liability as outlined in Louisiana Revised Statute 11:102 as it pertains to LASERS.
-This year the LASERS actuary is recommending that the Public Retirement Systems' Actuarial Committee (PRSAC) approve a composite employer contribution rate of 35.42% for the fiscal year ending June 30, 2025.
+This year the LASERS actuary is recommending that the Public Retirement Systems' Actuarial Committee (PRSAC) approve a composite employer contribution rate of 33.92% for the fiscal year ending June 30, 2026.

 The actuarial value of member benefit liabilities exceeds the value of actuarial assets.
-At year-end, the ratio of the value of actuarial assets to actuarial accrued liabilities increased to 68.5% and the System's unfunded actuarial accrued liability decreased to \$6.7 billion, primarily a result of amortization payments, legislative acts income, and an employer contribution surplus.
-The investment yield on the actuarial value of assets was 7.39% for 30 years, which is greater than the net actuarial assumed rate of 7.25%.
-LASERS Board reduced the discount rate to 7.25% from 7.4% effective July 1, 2022.
+At year-end, the ratio of the value of actuarial assets to actuarial accrued liabilities increased to 71.4% and the System's unfunded actuarial accrued liability decreased to \$6.1 billion, primarily a result of amortization payments, an investment experience gain, other experience gain, and an employer contribution surplus.
+The investment yield on the actuarial value of assets was 7.37% for 30 years, which is greater than the net actuarial assumed rate of 7.25%.
 Over the past several years, LASERS has reduced the discount rate from 8.25% to 7.25% and changed the actuarial cost method from projected unit credit to entry age normal which in total have increased the unfunded accrued liability by \$2.2 billion (\$2.0 billion remaining in UAL).
-If not for these changes, the funded ratio would be approximately 75.7%.
-However, these changes have improved the financial assumptions are realized, the funded ratio is expected to steadily increase as unfunded liabilities are amortized in accordance with the plan's funding policy.
+If not for these changes, the funded ratio would be approximately 78.7%.
+However, these changes have improved the financial stability of the plan by reducing the potential for future contribution rate increases.
+If all actuarial assumptions are realized, the funded ratio is expected to steadily increase as unfunded liabilities are amortized in accordance with the plan's funding policy.
 Additional information regarding the financial condition of the pension trust fund can be found in the Actuarial Section of this report.